 Gifts and Bequests

 Special Collections actively seeks donations of materials that enhance our current holdings and monetary contributions to support the processing and preservation of our collections.
 We cannot purchase or appraise collections.
-We welcome gifts of Quaker family papers and the archival records of Friends organizations.
-We are also glad to receive books, pamphlets and other printed material related to Quaker concerns.
-When gifts duplicate what is already in the collection, such material may be made available to other Friends institutions or scholars.
-Gifts from alumni and friends of the College which augment existing collections or create new research resources and which would be useful in enhancing the liberal arts curriculum of the College are also welcome.
+We welcome gifts of rare books, manuscripts, ephemera, Quaker family papers and the archival records of Friends organizations, and any materials which support areas of collection strengths, growth, or the curriculum.
+When gifts duplicate what is already in the collection, such material may be made available to other institutions or scholars.
+Gifts from alumni and friends of the College which augment existing collections or create new research resources and which would be useful in enhancing the liberal arts curriculum of the College are always welcome.
 Please contact us to discuss the disposition of your materials.

 Depositing Meeting Records

 Philadelphia Yearly Meeting's Record Services Group has developed recommendations for Clerks and Recorders.